 The beach has azure-blue waters, pearly white sand, and lots of greenery.
 There’s a small island just near the shore with a marked underwater trail – Coral Reef Underwater Park Trail – which is perfect for snorkeling.
 The snorkeling path is 225 yards in length aligned with underwater plaques for guidance (although many of them aren’t well maintained and aren’t always easy to read).
 You can swim by many unique corals and see lots of colorful fish.

 Trunk Bay Beach is considered by many to be one of the best beaches in the world and it’s often featured in various publications as the most beautiful beach in the Caribbean.
-It’s truly one of the top picture-perfect destinations, so don’t forget your point-and-shoot camera.
+It’s truly one of the top picture-perfect destinations, so don’t forget your camera.
 If you want to take some underwater pictures (you’ll have plenty of other opportunities for that in USVI as well!), a GoPro can be a good idea as well.

 TIP: If you come here by car, get to Trunk Bay early as the small parking fills up fast.
 It’s also a good idea to arrive early if you absolutely want to find a spot with some shade on the beach.
 It’s one of the beaches